About Nonesuch Records

 Early History

 Composer George Crumb's Ancient Voices of Children, inspired by the poems of Federico Garcia Lorca, sold more than 70,000 units, a remarkable feat for a challenging and brilliant modern piece from an avant-garde source.
-It was performed by the Contemporary Classical Ensemble (CCE) and featured mezzo-soprano Jan DeGaetani, a close colleague of Sterne's who displayed an unflagging commitment to such pieces.
+It was performed by the Contemporary Classical Ensemble (CCE) and featured mezzo-soprano Jan DeGaetani, a close colleague of Sterne's who displayed an unflagging commitment to such work.
 (DeGaetani was also an influential teacher; Nonesuch artist Dawn Upshaw was one of her students.)
-CCE co-founder Charles Wourinen was commissioned by Sterne to create a piece for synthesized instrumentation; his resulting Time's Encomium won the Pulitzer Prize for Music in 1970.
-And a young musicologist who worked with Sterne, Joshua Rifkin, introduced Scott Joplin's music to a vast audience, resulting in the company's first million-selling record and igniting a passion for ragtime jazz in a mainstream audience.
+CCE co-founder Charles Wuorinen was commissioned by Sterne to create a piece for synthesized instrumentation; his resulting Time's Encomium won the Pulitzer Prize for Music in 1970.
+And a young musicologist who worked with Sterne, Joshua Rifkin, introduced Scott Joplin's music to a vast audience with his album, Piano Rags by Scott Joplin, resulting in the company's first million-selling record and igniting a passion for ragtime jazz in a mainstream audience.

 Holzman sold Elektra to Warner Communications in 1970.
 When Nonesuch turned 15 in 1979, critic Peter G. Davis wrote, in a New York Times article entitled "The Special Touch of Nonesuch," that the label "has always been run with the kind of personal touch that creates a flavor of autonomy and generates quality.
 Warner's enlightened 'hands off' policy has no doubt helped encourage this salutary effect, for it means that Teresa Sterne, who has guided Nonesuch's fortunes for most of its 15 years can more or less do things her way."